KevinyWu/make-24/README.md

 # 24 Card Game
 A console version of the card game 24, including a solving algorithm.
-The game allows the four functions (+, −, ×, ÷) and unlimited parentheses.
+It allows the four functions (+, −, ×, ÷) and unlimited parentheses.
 The four given cards will always have a valid solution, as invalid combinations are filtered out.

 To install the game, follow these steps